Scott Ross (film executive): Biography

+Career

 In the 1980s Ross was general manager of Lucasfilm's Industrial Light and Magic (ILM) and under his leadership, ILM won five Academy Awards for Best Visual Effects (Who Framed Roger Rabbit, Innerspace, Terminator 2: Judgment Day, The Abyss, Death Becomes Her).
 The company re-organized in 1991 and Ross was named senior vice president of the LucasArts Entertainment Company, which comprised Skywalker Sound, LucasArts Commercial Productions, LucasArts Attractions, EditDroid/SoundDroid and ILM.

+During his leadership at ILM, Ross helped transition ILM into the digital age by spearheading the use of computers, digital imaging, digital scanning and recording, ushering in the digital age for filmmakers.